 So you’ve booked your first trip to Tulum and are daydreaming in work meetings and checkout lines.
 That white sand, the clear blue waters — you’re ready to leave tomorrow.
 Only one problem: you don’t know what to pack for Tulum.
 Dressy?
 Casual?
 How many bathing suits?
-Luckily, I’ve got you covered with this Tulum packing list!
+Luckily, I’ve got you covered with this Tulum packing list for any season!

 Do you have a muumuu?
 Have you ever wanted to unleash your sexy inner Mrs. Roper?
 (You remember her – the downstairs neighbor from the Three’s Company sitcom!?)
 That airy dress you bought on a whim to look like the Instagram “influencers,” but then chickened out on wearing?
 FIND IT NOW — it’s perfect.

-The vibe of Tulum is hip and laid back, so think flowy skirts, rompers, caftans and off-the -shoulder dresses.
+The vibe of Tulum is hip and laid back, so think flowy skirts, rompers, caftans and off-the -shoulder dresses with sandals.
 I only pack dresses and cover-ups, because if I get a sunburn I want the least amount of stuff touching my lobster-y body as possible.

+So what will you be doing on your Tulum trip?
 Relaxing on a beach lounger.
 Taking sunset walks.
-Eating at local spots – while even the fancy ones are relatively casual.
+Eating at local spots — and even the fancy ones are relatively casual.
 Cooling off in cenotes or the beach by Mayan ruins.
 Snorkeling with turtles up the road in Akumal Bay.
 Bicycling along the beach road.

 If you plan to get around by bike, you’ll want to add some shorts or rompers to the mix for sure.
 I don’t pack heels, because I’m a klutz-and-a-half.
 Also, the roads are not well paved or lit.
 Instead bring flip flops and strappy sandals.
 Add a pair of sneakers or hiking sandals if you plan to bicycle or explore ruins.
 Many beach hotels have sand pathways as soon as you step onto their grounds — which means BARE FEET.
 (Ahhhhhh!)